azinke/mmwave-calibrate/README.md

 This tool allow to regenrate three types of calibration matrices:
 - Coupling calibration
-- Phase calibration
+- Phase and amplitude calibration
 - Frequency calibration

-For generating the coupling calibration, one need to record some data with the board, with no target in sight.
+For generating the coupling calibration, one need to record some data with the MMWCAS-RF evaluation module, with no target in sight.

 For the frequency and phase calibration, at target (more precisely a corner reflector) should be placed at a knwon distance (knwon as the reference distance)